seravb/scripts/README.md

 # scripts

-My personal scripts and other similar stuff
+Here you can see my personal scripts and other similar stuff that I use commonly.
+If you like some of this code, if you see errors, etc please give me your feedback ;) Thank you.